gvwilson/sensibleadventures/cloudherd/new.md

 dozen steps two at a time and practically flung herself through the bright square of daylight at the tunnel's end.

 They were back in the forest, but what a forest.
-The trees around them were true giants, thicker at the ground than her house was wide.
+The trees were true giants, thicker at the ground than her house was wide.
 Their branches wove together overhead to make a canopy so dense that everything was in permanent gloom.
 Here and there a few small bushes found enough light to grow, but the forest floor was strangely empty.
 The duff beneath their feet was spongy with centuries' worth of fallen needles.

 Linger raised a hand to block Thokmay as the prince stepped away from the tunnel.
 "No iron in this place," he said, nodding toward the